 All of the vitamins in the B Group Complex help metabolize carbohydrates to energy, utilize fat and protein properly, and maintain healthy skin, eyes, and hair.
 They are also needed for healthy nervous system function and liver health. [#2]

 All human cells need the right amount of vitamin B3 for it to function properly.
 Niacin is a cofactor of over 200 important enzymes that modulate cell metabolism.
 It also plays a role in DNA repair and protection of free radicals. [ 1 ]

-Niacin is used for brain function, arthritis, cardiovascular health, mood boosting, skin health, headaches and more.
+Niacin is used for brain function, arthritis, cardiovascular health, mood-boosting, skin health, headaches and more.
 Additional.
-In addition, clinical studies have shown that niacin can be beneficial in lowering cholesterol.
+Also, clinical studies have shown that niacin can be beneficial in lowering cholesterol.

 How Does Vitamin B3 Work In The Human Body?

 According to the University of Maryland Medical Center (UMM), there are two main forms of vitamin B3 – niacin (nicotinic acid) and niacinamide (nicotinamide). [ 2 ]

 According to MedLine Plus, niacin and niacinamide have been studied mainly because they are precursors of two important enzymes called NAD (nicotinamide adenine dinucleotide) and NADP (nicotinamide adenine dinucleotide phosphate). [ 3 ]

 Both NAD and NADP are important because they are essential for proper metabolic function. [ 4 ]